Causal search using GAN (Generative Adversarial Network)

 Overview of causal search using GAN (Generative Adversarial Network)

-Causal search using GAN (Generative Adversarial Network) is a method of discovering causal relationships by utilising the opposing training processes of generative and discriminative models.
+Causal search using GAN (Generative Adversarial Network) described in “Overview of GANs and their various applications and implementations” is a method of discovering causal relationships by utilising the opposing training processes of generative and discriminative models.
 The basic concepts and methods of causal search using GANs are presented below.

 1. basic structure of a GAN: A GAN consists of two neural networks: a generative model (generator) and a discriminative model (discriminator).
 The generator takes random noise as input and generates data that is close to reality, while the discriminator is responsible for distinguishing between generated and real data.
 These two models are trained in competition with each other.